carlfranklin/MAUI-Workshop/Docs/02-Getting Started.md

 <img src="images/image-20230508180529293.png" alt="image-20230508180529293" style="zoom:67%;" />

+> :point_up: You must enable Windows Developer Mode in order to debug on Windows.
+Follow the links if you get an error.

 Run the app by pressing the Play button or the F5 key, and then we'll talk about how to configure a few things for the Windows platform.
 It should look something like this:

 ![image-20230508180623262](images/image-20230508180623262.png)